Subscription Fatigue in 2026: The Complete Guide to Managing Email Overwhelm

 - Regulatory pressure: Laws requiring easier cancellation (like California's "click to cancel" law)

-- Ad-supported tiers: 65% of streaming subscribers now prefer ad-supported plans to reduce costs
+- Ad-supported tiers: 54% of SVOD subscribers now use at least one ad-supported plan to reduce costs

 - Micro-commitments: Pay-per-article or per-issue models replacing all-or-nothing subscriptions